-One of the NFL’s most accurate and prolific passers over the past decade, Philip Rivers’ statistics will one day merit Pro Football Hall of Fame consideration.
+One of the NFL’s most accurate and prolific passers over more than a decade, Philip Rivers’ statistics will one day merit Pro Football Hall of Fame consideration.

-Beyond providing for his own family, Rivers has dedicated himself to helping find permanent, loving homes for foster kids.
-In 2011, he was named one of three finalists for the prestigious Walter Payton NFL Man of the Year Award for his work with the Rivers of Hope Foundation, an endeavor he and Tiffany oversaw from 2010-12.
+Rivers was one of three finalists for the 2011 Walter Payton NFL Man of the Year Award for his work with the Rivers of Hope Foundation, an endeavor he and Tiffany oversaw from 2010-12.
 The Foundation helped unwanted, abandoned and orphaned children, and raised more than $1,000,000 for the cause through football camps, a 5K Fun Run and personal contributions.
 The Foundation also supported the San Pasqual Academy, a residential education campus designed specifically for foster teens.
-Last season, Rivers lent his support to another cause called "Passing it On," where he helped raise more than $112,000 for San Diego’s Ronald McDonald House.
+In 2014, Rivers lent his support to another cause called “Passing it On,” where he helped raise more than $112,000 for San Diego’s Ronald McDonald House.

-Rivers is a devout Catholic and in May 2014, he was invited to deliver the commencement speech to graduating seniors at Catholic University in Washington, D.C.
+Rivers is a devout Catholic.
+In May 2014, he was invited to deliver the commencement speech to graduating seniors at Catholic University in Washington, D.C.
 The University also presented him with an honorary Doctor of Humane Letters degree.
-It was the second time Rivers had been asked to deliver a commencement speech.
-In May 2012, he returned to his alma mater, North Carolina State University, to speak at the school’s graduation ceremonies.
+It was the second time he was asked to deliver a commencement speech.
+In May 2012, he returned to North Carolina State University, to speak at his alma mater’s graduation ceremonies.

 Rivers grew up in Decatur, Alabama.
 His dad, Steve, a former linebacker at Mississippi State, was the head football coach at Decatur High School and Philip was a water boy for the team.
 Rivers found his passion for the game by watching his dad up close and from backyard games in which the future Chargers signal-caller would mark out a field using chalk and pylons borrowed from the equipment room at Decatur High.